rgwch/extralexis/README.md

 ### Troubleshooting

-In newer Ubuntu distributions, PDF generation may fail because Puppeteer can't launch its unsecured Chrome browser.
+In newer Ubuntu distributions, PDF generation may fail because [Puppeteer](https://github.com/puppeteer/puppeteer) (the library used as PDF-Generator) can't launch its unsecured Chrome browser.
 You can disable this temporarily with `echo 0 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns` until the next boot, or until you enter `echo 1 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns`

-### Wrapper

-For Linux systems, there's a simple wrapper to launch the converter, modify AppArmor, and export: `./run.sh -p 1234` will set AppArmor restrictions to 0, launch `node dist/index.js -p 1234`, and reset the AppArmor restrictions to 1.
+Or, probably more conventient: You might install an official version of the [Chrome Browser](https://www.google.com/intl/de/chrome/).
+If puppetteer finds such an instance of Chrome, it will use that.

 ## Standalone